Discover

 What is a vaccine?

-A vaccine is a medicine that aims to prevent disease.
-Vaccines teach your body’s immune system to recognise and fight off harmful diseases that it hasn’t come into contact with before.
-They’re usually given by an injection, or sometimes by mouth or a nasal spray.
+Vaccines are usually given by an injection, or sometimes by mouth or a nasal spray.
 You might also sometimes hear injections referred to as ‘jabs’.

 How do vaccines work?

-Some vaccines contain a number of different germs or viruses in a single injection, so you can be vaccinated against several diseases at once.
+Some vaccines contain several different germs or viruses in a single injection, so you can be vaccinated against several diseases at once.
 This is known as a combined vaccination.
-Some will require more than one dose to build immunity, while others may need a booster to bring immunity levels back up after several years.
-It’s safe to receive more than one vaccine at a time as your body is used to coming into contact with hundreds of germs every day.
-It will also reduce how many appointments you need to have.
+It’s safe to receive more than one vaccine at a time - your body already encounters hundreds of germs every day.

 You might experience some mild side-effects after having a vaccination.
 For example, your arm might feel sore if you’ve had an injection, or you might have a slight temperature.
 This is nothing to worry about, as your body is learning to fight the disease, and you should feel better within a few days.